 Jason Pagliaro

-Senior healthcare interoperability leader focused on EHR interoperability, EMR connectivity, and enterprise delivery across hundreds of ambulatory and acute care systems.
+Senior healthcare interoperability product leader shaping EHR integration strategy and platform delivery across hundreds of ambulatory and acute care systems.

 Credibility Highlights